Fusseldieb/sms_powerview_docker/README.md

 Please open an Issue if there's any incorrect information.

 ### Why don't you use `nut` instead?
 I've tried, but unfortunately, no driver is compatible with my particular model.
-It could be reverse-engineered from PowerView, but I hadn't had time for that.
+It could be reverse-engineered from Power View, but I hadn't had time for that.

 ### 'X' doesn't work!
 What gives?
 This project wasn't actually tested on other machines.
 I just needed a quick way to spin this up without making my host system messy with Java and other dependencies, so I 'made it work' and shared it, so it could be useful for more people.